You probably experience some level of stress as you grapple to overcome the challenges you face and meet your responsibilities.

 I learned this experientially many years ago when my wife and I attended a treatment program for families with children with autism along with our daughter, Nikki, who has Rett syndrome.
 We discussed the high level of stress and anxiety we were experiencing with our counselor as we struggled to meet Nikki’s needs and overcome our intense fears about her lack of development.

 She then surprised us by asking what we were afraid would happen if we let go of our stress.
-I was momentarily speechless (for one of the only times in my life) because it had never occurred to me that I had any other choice than be upset about Nikki’s situation.
+I was momentarily speechless (for one of the only times in my life) because it had never occurred to me that I had any other choice than being upset about Nikki’s situation.
 I eventually responded that maybe I needed my stress to take good care of Nikki or to demonstrate how much I wanted to help her.